ketiVision/2K2K/README.md

 ### Download Instructions
-Dataset is encrypted to prevent and track unauthorized access.
+The dataset is encrypted to prevent and track unauthorized access.

 Please fill out the [request form](./2K2K_Agreement.pdf) and send it to polygome.keti@gmail.com